The C++ APIs in bind.h define

 }

-const char* name – The name of the function to export (e.g. "lerp"
+const char* name – The name of the function to export (e.g. "lerp").

-ReturnType (*fn)(Args...) – Function pointer address for the exported function (e.g. &lerp
+ReturnType (*fn)(Args...) – Function pointer address for the exported function (e.g. &lerp).

 Policies... – Policy for managing raw pointer object ownership.
-Currently must be allow_raw_pointers
+Currently must be allow_raw_pointers.

-, the typename of the templated type for the class.
+A typedef of ClassType, the typename of the templated type for the class.

 Constructor.